armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 ### What happens during a rollback

-CD-as-a-Service freezes scaling behavior at the start of a rollback.
+Since you can't roll back once a deployment has finished, scaling behavior is still frozen when a rollback begins.

 CD-as-a-Service deletes the v2 app and v2 HorizontalPodAutoscaler and recreates the v1 HorizontalPodAutoscaler config file using the  `kubectl.kubernetes.io/last-applied-configuration` annotation.
 CD-as-a-Service then deploys your v1 app and HorizontalPodAutoscaler.